RDalie/Structura/docs/docs/graph-system/import-extractor.md

 ---
 title: Import Extractor
-sidebar_position: 6
+sidebar_position: 1
 description: How Structura extracts ES module and CommonJS imports and how to run the extractor.
 ---

 ## Import extractor
 The import extractor scans JavaScript and TypeScript source files and produces a normalized view of their import relationships.
 It is a lightweight dependency signal that other parts of the system can consume for graph building, metrics, and navigation.
+The description here is layout-agnostic and applies to any ingestion pipeline that consumes the extractor’s output.

 At a high level, the extractor:
-- Walks all supported source files in a repository
+- Walks supported source files
 - Parses each file and identifies import-style statements
 - Normalizes the result into a consistent JSON structure
 - Records enough information to map imports back to the original text

 It does not resolve modules on disk or through Node resolution rules; it is purely syntax based.

----

 ## Supported import styles
 ES module syntax:
 - Default import: `import axios from "axios";`
 - Named import: `import { AxiosError, AxiosHeaders } from "./core/index.js";`